View Wetlands Data with a KML file

 If Google Earth fails to launch automatically, the file can also be used by first launching the Google Earth application.
 Save the .kml file to your computer, then select the menu option File, Open, locate the previously downloaded file (WetlandsData.kml), then click the Open button.

-It is extremely important that U.S. Fish and Wildlife (FWS) employees appropriately use Google mapping software and understand its limitations and uses.
+Note: It is extremely important that U.S. Fish and Wildlife Service (Service) employees appropriately use Google mapping software and understand its limitations and uses.
 There are many situations where Google mapping software can be a useful and productive tool to aid our work.
-FWS staff should understand the appropriate application and use of Google software.
-Please view this document for more information; (PDF) or visit this FWS Sharepoint site for more Google use information.
+Service staff should understand the appropriate application and use of Google software.